 The purpose of the Prospective Marriage visa is to allow the fiancé(e) of an Australian citizen, permanent resident or eligible New Zealand citizen to travel to Australia in order to be married.
-The marriage must take place within nine months of the visa grant date, following which the applicant is eligible to apply for a Partner visa.
+The marriage must take place within nine to 15 months of the visa grant date, following which the applicant is eligible to apply for a Partner visa.
 The minimum requirements for this visa are as follows:

 PROSPECTIVE MARRIAGE VISA REQUIREMENTS